Varagu Venpongal, a savory breakfast dish made with millets and lentils. A south-indian breakfast dish, served with sambar and chutney.Jump to Recipe

 What is VenPongal?

-Venpongal is a popular south-indian breakfast dish.
+Venpongal or Khara Pongal is a popular south-indian breakfast dish.
 A savory dish made with rice and lentils, tempered with curry leaves, ginger and loads of black pepper and cumin.
 Pongal is served with sambar and white chutney.
 Today we are making the same delicious pongal with millets and lentils.
-Millets

-It is the most popular dish served in marriage functions for breafkast.
-Since pongal is a no onion and no garlic dish, it is prefered as offerings during pooja days.
+It is the most popular dish served in marriage functions for breakfast.
+Since pongal is a no onion and no garlic dish, it is preferred as offerings during pooja days.

 How to make Varagu Venpongal